wp-plugins/tags-all-in-one/readme.txt

 == Description ==

-"Tags all in one" is a plugin that allow you to display the tag cloud for selected post type (taxonomy).
+"Tags all in one" is a widget that allow you to display the tag cloud for selected post type (taxonomy).
 Available translations: English, Polish

 For more information, check out module page at [Teastudio.pl](http://www.teastudio.pl/produkt/tags-all-in-one/).